 Smash Bros Brawl is no doubt the biggest game to hit the Wii yet, and if history indicates anything, it very well could be the best selling Wii game by the time the console retires.
 Such epic expectations seem daunting, though we know that many fans are already more than pleased with the results.
 With experience in all three games, videolamer’s Chrises explore the world of Brawl.

 Christian: Alright Chris, we’ll get right down to it.
 As a “love letter to the fans”, how does Brawl stack up?
 Personally, I am impressed with the sheer amount of content, but am shaky on the execution.
-The music is abundant, but too many of the tracks are straight out of the game they came from, and the newly arranged tracks are often a little too conservative for my liking. → Sounds mildly entertaining, I guess.
+The music is abundant, but too many of the tracks are straight out of the game they came from, and the newly arranged tracks are often a little too conservative for my liking. → Read the rest

 Reviewing God of War: Chains of Olympus can be done in either a paragraph or several pages.
 Actually, describing the game can be done in one hearty breath, though its existence makes for a longer and frustrating commentary on the industry.

 Let us get the first part out of the way; Chains of Olympus is developer Ready at Dawn’s attempt to bring the full God of War experience to the PSP.
 In this goal they have succeeded; the game looks and plays so closely to the PS2 originals that Chains (almost) sits right up there with them in terms of quality.
 It really is amazing to think that this game is being played on a handheld.
-Unfortunately, in trying so hard to emulate the PS2, the experience also becomes excessively generic. → Michigan: Article from Hell
+Unfortunately, in trying so hard to emulate the PS2, the experience also becomes excessively generic. → Read the rest

 Gamasutra recently posted an article about how annoying people in online play may very well be hurting sales.
 Regardless of whether this is a stretch, any discussion from developers about the problem of griefers is welcome.
 Like it or not, multiplayer features are becoming critical to the success of a game, so it is important to see those making them look at the issues that surround providing a good online experience.
 Otherwise all those Gamespot reviews that call for multiplayer everything start to look even sillier.

 The more I play Call of Duty 4, the more I notice the trends among idiotic players.
 Among your older players, the supposed majority of the gaming world, you get your typical racists, wanna be gangsters, and so on.
-The most annoying of the bunch, the people who frequently teamkill, spam the voice channel, and use foul language and racial slurs until the words lose all meaning, seem to be in the 18 and under crowd. → Ask not for whom the game plays, it plays for thee.
+The most annoying of the bunch, the people who frequently teamkill, spam the voice channel, and use foul language and racial slurs until the words lose all meaning, seem to be in the 18 and under crowd. → Read the rest

 Continued from Part 1.